-Martin Roth is a litigation partner whose diverse trial practice spans the private equity, real estate, pharmaceutical, oil and gas, professional services, and retail industries.
+Martin Roth is a litigation partner whose diverse trial practice spans the private equity, real estate, health care, oil and gas, professional services, and retail industries.
 Martin has won trials for clients like British Petroleum, Sycamore Partners, and Bixby Bridge Capital and achieved favorable outcomes through motion practice, negotiated settlements, and arbitration for clients including former NBA player Derek Fisher.

 Martin is a Member of the Firmwide and Chicago Office Litigation Training Committees that head Kirkland’s trial advocacy program and litigation attorney training program (the Kirkland Institute of Trial Advocacy) and serves on Kirkland’s Recruiting committee.